fluentnumbers/obsidian-quartz/content/ML/Harmful content detection system.md

 - If the post is removed, we provide users an explanation or link to the rules.
 - Some threats must be real-time, such as violent content, Other threads can be handled via batch processing.
 -

+> [!NOTE]+ Questions
+> - What are the consequences of false positives and false negatives?
+> - What to do when we find harmful content?
+Should we remove it, or block until human review is done.

 ## Frame the Problem as an ML Task